Graph Domain Adaptation with Localized Graph Signal Representations: Graph Domain Adaptation with Localized Signal Representations

 Spectral graph wavelets \cite{HammondVG11} are defined and characterized essentially in the spectral domain, based on the idea of extending the traditional wavelet transform to graphs.
 Considering a graph $\G$ with $\N$ nodes, the spectral graph wavelet transform is specified by a kernel $g(\lambda)$ in the spectral domain, which is a function of the frequency variable $\lambda$.
 The wavelet kernel $g(\lambda)$ represents a band-pass filter and acts on a graph signal $f$ in the frequency domain via its Fourier transform $\hat f$ as $ \hat T_g f (\lambda_k) = g(\lambda_k ) \hat f (\lambda_k) $.
 This operation corresponds to band-pass filtering the signal $f$ to obtain a new signal $ T_g f $.
 The graph signal $T_g f \in \R^\N$ can be reconstructed in the vertex domain by taking the inverse Fourier transform of $\hat T_g f $ as

 where $u_1, \dots, u_N$ are the Fourier basis vectors.

 This filtering operation is used for defining the spectral graph wavelets as follows.
-First, in order to define the graph wavelet transform at an arbitrary scale $s$, the wavelet kernel is simply scaled as $g(s \lambda)$.
+First, in order to define the graph wavelet transform at an arbitrary scale $s$, the wavelet kernel is simply scaled as $g(s \lambda)$ as illustrated in Figure \ref{fig_wavelet_visual_source_a}.
 Then, the spectral graph wavelet vector $\psi_{s,n} \in \R^\N $ localized at node $x_n$ and having scale $s$ is obtained by band-pass filtering the Dirac delta function $\delta_n \in \R^\N$ localized at node $x_n$ (which is the graph signal taking the value 1 at node $x_n$ and 0 elsewhere) using the filter kernel $g(s \lambda)$

+which is illustrated in Figures \ref{fig_wavelet_visual_source_c}-\ref{fig_wavelet_visual_source_d}.
 Here $T_g^s$ denotes the filtering operation with kernel $g$ at scale $s$; and $ \hat \delta_n $ stands for the graph Fourier transform of the Dirac delta function $\delta_n$ as given by \eqref{eq:defn_Fourier_tran}.
 Hence, the definition in \eqref{eq:defn_wavelet} indicates how one can generate a collection of graph wavelet functions $\psi_{s,n} $ at different scales $s$ and localized at different graph nodes $x_n$, where the exact structure of the wavelets are specified by the filter kernel $g(\lambda)$, similarly to the way that wavelets are obtained from mother wavelet kernels in traditional signal processing.
-Having defined the band-pass wavelet functions $\psi_{s,n}$ based on the band-pass kernel $g(\lambda)$, one can similarly start with a low-pass kernel $h(\lambda)$ and use it to define the scaling function $\phi_{n} \in \R^\N $ localized at node $n$, which is a low-pass graph signal just as in classical wavelet analysis \cite{HammondVG11}.
-The spectral graph wavelets $\psi_{s,n}$ at different scales and the scaling function $\phi_{n}$ are demonstrated on an example graph in Figure \ref{fig:wavelet_visual}.
+Having defined the band-pass wavelet functions $\psi_{s,n}$ based on the band-pass kernel $g(\lambda)$, one can similarly start with a low-pass kernel $h(\lambda)$ and use it to define the scaling function $\phi_{n} \in \R^\N $ localized at node $x_n$, which is a low-pass graph signal just as in classical wavelet analysis \cite{HammondVG11}.
+The low-pass kernel $h(\lambda)$ and the scaling function $\phi_{n}$ are demonstrated in Figures \ref{fig_wavelet_visual_source_a} and \ref{fig_wavelet_visual_source_b}.
 It can be observed that the scaling function $\phi_{n}$ is a smooth and slowly varying function on the graph, in line with the low-pass structure of the kernel $h(\lambda)$.
-While both wavelets exhibit band-pass characteristics, $\psi_{s_4,n}$ has a faster variation and changes more abruptly than $\psi_{s_1,n}$, as its spectrum is shifted much more towards higher frequencies.
+On the other hand, while both wavelets in Figures \ref{fig_wavelet_visual_source_c} and \ref{fig_wavelet_visual_source_d} exhibit band-pass characteristics, $\psi_{s_4,n}$ has a faster variation and changes more abruptly than $\psi_{s_1,n}$, as its spectrum is shifted much more towards higher frequencies.